genglinliu/genglinliu.github.io/_pages/about.md

 -----
 My most recent research interest lies in studying the bahaviors of Large Language Models (LLMs) and mitigating the undesirable text generation such as hallucinated and harmful content.
 More broadly speaking, I am interested in many topics that are at the intersection of natural language processing, multimodal learning, and cognitive science.
 Ultimately I would like to build safer and more responsible AI agents that act in alignment to human values.

-My first-authored papers have appeared on ACL 23 workshop, and I have been involved in several projects that are in submission to NeurIPS 23, EMNLP 23, ACL Rolling Review, and the Journal of Neuroscience.

 Education
 -----